steemfans/pricefeed/README.md

 ![image](https://user-images.githubusercontent.com/1764434/173547905-6366f5eb-22dc-4327-bbda-6a4cc4cd3b96.png)

+This fork of [@justyy's version](https://github.com/DoctorLai/pricefeed) adds CoinMarketCap support, removes exchanges in favour of aggregators, and fixes a small retry bug.

 ## Install nodejs & npm (Ubuntu 20.04+)
 If you already have nodejs & npm installed you can skip this section, but I wanted to include it here for thoroughness.
 Run the following commands to install nodejs and npm in order to run the pricefeed software: